Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Implementation

 \section{Implementation}

 We now transition from our core identification results to their practical implementation.
-As this is a high-dimensional estimation problem, our preferred approach makes use of the Adaptive Elastic Net GMM ( \citealp{CanerZhang2014}), that is based on the penalized GMM objective function.
-Given the identification results presented in Section \ref {sec:Identification}, the populational version of the GMM objective function will be uniquely minimized at the true parameter vector.
+In practice, Ordinary Least Squares (OLS) can only be used to estimate $\theta $ if $T\gg N$, which is in practice unlikely to be met, as this is a high-dimensional problem.
+Our preferred approach makes use of penalized estimation techniques that can be used for any given $T$.
+More specifically, we make use of the Adaptive Elastic Net GMM (\citealp{CanerZhang2014}), which is based on the penalized GMM objective function.
+Given the identification results presented in Section \ref{sec:Identification}, the population moments used in forming the GMM objective function will be satisfied at the true parameter vector.

-After setting out the estimation procedure, we showcase the method using Monte Carlo simulations based both on stylized random network structures as well as real world networks.
-In each case, we take a fixed network structure $W_{0}$, and simulate panel data as if the data generating process were given by (\ref{model motivation}).
-We apply the method on the simulated panel data to recover estimates of all elements in $W_{0}$, as well as the endogenous and exogenous social effect parameters.
+After setting out the estimation procedure, we showcase the method using Monte Carlo simulations based on stylized and real-world network structures.
+In each case, we take a fixed network structure $W_{0}$, and simulate panel data as if the data generating process were given by the model in (\ref {model motivation}).
+We apply the method to the simulated panel data to recover estimates of all elements in $W_{0}$, as well as the endogenous and exogenous social effect parameters.